PyPSA/powerplantmatching/README.md

 - **Classification**		- Run-of-River, Reservoir, CCGT etc.
 - **Capacity**			- \[MW\]
 - **Geo-position**		- Latitude, Longitude
-- **Country** 			- EU-27 countries and UK
+- **Country** 			- EU-27 + CH + NO (+ UK) minus Cyprus and Malta

-The following picture compare the total capacities per fuel type for the different data sources and with our merged dataset.
+The following picture compares the total capacities per fuel type between the different data sources and our merged dataset.

 ![alt tag](https://cloud.githubusercontent.com/assets/19226431/20011654/a683952c-a2ac-11e6-8ce8-8e4982fb18d1.jpg)

-The merged datasets are available in two versions: The bigger dataset links the entries of the matched power plant and lists all the related claims by the different data-sources.
+The merged dataset is available in two versions: The bigger dataset links the entries of the matched power plant and lists all the related claims by the different data-sources.
 The smaller merged dataset reduces the former by applying a set of aggregation rules (shown